293 – IT investment: Dangerous Enthusiasm or Due Diligence? Use evidence to decide.

 I found this interesting because I would have started with Leadership, simply because of its potential to effect change and improvement.
 Since then I have learned that you can start with any of the seven categories.
 My question today would be why not start with the customer?
 In this time I was able to travel and meet with officers at award winning Australian councils and spent hours studying organisational strategy.

-Examining how councuil strategy and planning works only highlighted for me the dysfunction in council strategy development, with various types of plans in a hierarchy (you guessed it, a triangle) with different plans or strategies created at different times and in different ways.
+Examining how council strategy and planning works only highlighted for me the dysfunction in council strategy development, with various types of plans in a hierarchy (you guessed it, a triangle) with different plans or strategies created at different times and in different ways.
 None of it was connected in the way the triangle suggested, and, in a surprise to everyone, the group worked out that one of the key plans linking political and organisational actions, didn’t actually exist except in the triangle picture used by the CEO to explain how it worked.

 The Australian Business Excellence Framework (ABEF) is an integrated leadership and management system that describes the elements essential to organisations sustaining high levels of performance.
 It can be used to assess and improve any aspect of an organisation, including leadership, strategy and planning, people, information and knowledge, safety, service delivery, product quality and bottom-line results.